-A prospectus supplement will describe the terms of Ferrellgas Partners' common unit warrants and other warrants, the warrant agreement relating to our common unit warrants and other warrants and the warrant certificates representing our common unit warrants and other warrants.
+A prospectus supplement will describe the terms of the common unit warrants and other warrants, the warrant agreement relating to such warrants and the warrant certificates representing such warrants.
 These descriptions will include the following:

-- o the title of the warrants; - o the aggregate number of warrants being offered; - the price or prices at which the warrants will be issued; - o the securities for which the warrants are exercisable, and the price at which such securities may be purchased upon such exercise; - o any provisions for adjustment of the exercise price of such warrants or the number of common units or number or amount of other securities of ours or another issuer that are receivable upon the exercise of such - o the date, if any, on and after which the warrants and the related common units or other securities of ours or another issuer will be separately transferable; - the date on which the right to exercise the warrants shall commence, and the date on which such right shall expire: - o the maximum or minimum number of warrants that may be exercised at any time; - o a discussion of material federal income tax considerations of the debt warrants and the exercise thereof, if any; and - any other terms of the warrants, including terms, procedures and limitations relating to the exchange and exercise of the warrants.
+- o the title of the warrants; - o the aggregate number of warrants being offered; - o the price or prices at which the warrants will be issued; - o the securities for which the warrants are exercisable, and the price at which such securities may be purchased upon such exercise; - o any provisions for adjustment of the exercise price of such warrants or the number of common units or number or amount of other securities of ours that are receivable upon the exercise of such warrants;

+- o the date, if any, on and after which the warrants and the related common units or other securities of ours will be separately transferable; - o the date on which the right to exercise the warrants shall commence, and the date on which such right shall expire; - o the maximum or minimum number of warrants that may be exercised at any time; - o a discussion of material federal income tax considerations of the debt warrants and the exercise thereof, if any; and - o any other terms of the warrants, including terms, procedures and limitations relating to the exchange and exercise of the warrants.